strongloop/strongloop.com2/_posts/2019-05-15-building-an-online-game-with-loopback-4-pt2.md

 import {v4 as uuid} from 'uuid';
 ```

-Add following line to generate character ID as `default`:
+Add the following line to generate character ID as `default`:

 ```ts
   @property({